-To comply with the Compliance Obligations, we and/or any of our authorised person(s) have the right to require: (i) you (where your ORSO scheme is established through an insurance policy) or the trustee (where your ORSO scheme is held under a master trust pooling agreement), as well as (ii) any other person considered as an account holder under AEOI or FATCA (including but not limited to policyholders, members, employers, and certain beneficiaries) and (iii) a controlling person of certain entity account holders ((i) to (iii) collectively referred to as 'Connected Persons') to provide to us within such time, in such form and in such manner, as we may from time to time reasonably require, the Required Information (and any update to any such Required Information) in respect of each Connected Person.
+To comply with the Compliance Obligations, we and/or any of our authorised person(s) have the right to require: (i) the Trustee, as well as (ii) any other person considered as an account holder under AEOI or FATCA (including but not limited to policyholders, members, and certain beneficiaries) ((i) and (ii) collectively referred to as "Connected Persons") to provide to us within such time, in such form and in such manner, as we may from time to time reasonably require, the Required Information (and any update to any such Required Information) in respect of each Connected Person.

-In particular, at the time of applying to join the WMFS, the Connected Person must provide the Required Information.
+In particular, at the time of applying to join the Deferred Member Arrangement, the Connected Person must provide the Required Information.
 The Connected Person must update us and/or any of our authorised person(s) about any changes in the information they have previously provided to us and/or any of our authorised person(s) promptly and in any case within 30 days of such changes.
-If we and/or any of our authorised person(s) do not receive the updated Required Information, we and/or any of our authorised person(s) will rely on the information already have in their records to determine the account holder's and/or controlling person's tax residency for AEOI or FATCA reporting purpose.
+If we and/or any of our authorised person(s) do not receive the updated Required Information, we and/or any of our authorised person(s) will rely on the information already have in their records to determine the account holder's tax residency for AEOI or FATCA reporting purpose.